Palenchuekla/tictactoe/README.md

 Now, the server should be up and running waiting for our requests.

 # Testing
 Testing in this context means comparing the response of the server with the expected responses.
 Even though the web application is stateless, information accessed is not.
 Responses are dependant of the state of the database and this state depends on the previously executed requests.
-To make testing with a tool like `pytest` less cumbersome for endpoints that alter the database like `/create` or `/move`, database is re-instantiated before testing every endpoint, as well as the server is re-launched.
-It is not ideal, the main of having database and web app isolated is for them to be independent, an error/change on the database side should not break the applicaiton.
+To make testing with a tool like `pytest` less cumbersome for endpoints that alter the database like `/create` or `/move`, database is re-instantiated before testing every endpoint.

+The server needs to be re-launched too.
+From an architectural point of view this is not ideal, it would be much better if the databse acted as an independent microservice.
+However, a kind of "hot swap" of the database was not implemented.

 ### /status
 - To test the `/status` endpoint.
 1. Create a populated database using the [create_db.sh](./scripts/create_db.sh) script with the `-p|--populated` argument (check `-h|--help`).